-115.32 Volunteer and contractor training Auditor Overall Determination: Meets Standard Auditor Discussion Standard 115.32 Analysis The following evidence was analyzed in making compliance determinations: Documents: 1.
-Marion CI Pre-Audit Questionnaire responses 2.
-Agency policy 3400, Chapter F, Offender Sexual Abuse and Sexual Harassment Policy, pages 6-8, August 12, 2019 3.
-PREA: Sexual Abuse and Sexual Harassment (101), Lesson Plan, pages 1-29, July 1, 2021 4.
-PREA: Sexual Abuse and Sexual Harassment (201), Lesson Plan, pages 1-20, July 1, 2021 5.
-PREA of 2003 Acknowledgement Form, OPA-T10, June 19, 2017 6.
-PREA Employee Training Quiz Interviews: 1.
-Contract Staff 2.Religious Volunteer - Unable to interview due to concerns with COVID-19 3.
-PREA Compliance Manager Site Review Observations: 1.
-Reviewed Volunteer/Contractor/ Public Visitor Forms 2.
-Reviewed the facility Biometric process Findings by Provision: 115.32 (a) Agency PREA policy 3400 explains the zero-tolerance standard toward all forms of sexual abuse, sexual assault, and sexual harassment.
+115.32 Volunteer and contractor training

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

+Standard 115.32 Analysis

+The following evidence was analyzed in making compliance determinations:

+Documents:

+1. Richmond CI Pre-Audit Questionnaire responses

+2. Agency policy 3400, Chapter F, Offender Sexual Abuse and Sexual Harassment Policy, pages 6-8, August 12, 2019

+3. PREA: Sexual Abuse and Sexual Harassment (101), Lesson Plan, pages 1-29, July 1, 2021

+4. PREA: Sexual Abuse and Sexual Harassment (201), Lesson Plan, pages 1-20, July 1, 2021

+5. PREA of 2003 Acknowledgement Form, OPA-T10, June 19, 2017

+6. PREA Employee Training Quiz

+Interviews:

+1. Contract Staff

+2.Religious Volunteer

+3. PREA Compliance Manager

+Site Review Observations:

+1. Reviewed Volunteer/Contractor/ Public Visitor Forms

+2. Reviewed the facility Biometric process

+Findings by Provision:

+115.32 (a) Agency policy 3400 explains the zero-tolerance standard toward all forms of sexual abuse, sexual assault, and sexual harassment.
 The facility provides a volunteer and contractor handout, Power point review, and a PREA test.
 This auditor reviewed the volunteer and contractor handout, and the information includes the zero-tolerance policy, requirements for preventing, reporting, detection, response, and the discipline imposed for violations of this policy.
+The documentation

-The documentation provided by the facility indicates the volunteer and contractor signature understanding the training received.
+provided by the facility indicates the volunteer and contractor signature understanding the training received.
 The auditor reviewed the PREA Information Acknowledgment form indicating they understand the training received.
 The auditor reviewed the PREA Lesson Plan Power Point provided by the PREA Compliance Manager, and the materials provide the discussion regarding the zero-tolerance standard.

-The auditor reviewed the PREA Course Lesson Plan that lists the following performance objectives required within the training: The agency's zero-tolerance policy for sexual abuse and sexual harassment, staff responsibilities for prevention, detection, response, and reporting procedures, offender rights to be free from sexual abuse and sexual harassment, offender and staff retaliation standards, the dynamics of sexual abuse in confinement settings, victim behaviors, signs and symptoms of threatening behaviors, how to avoid inappropriate relationships, communication and understanding the linguistic, ethnic, or cultural differences, and how to report sexual abuse to outside authorities.
+The auditor reviewed the PREA Course Lesson Plan that lists the following performance objectives required within the training: The agency's zero-tolerance policy for sexual abuse and sexual harassment, staff responsibilities for prevention, detection, response, and reporting procedures, offender rights to be free from sexual abuse and sexual harassment, offender and staff retaliation standards, the dynamics of sexual abuse in confinement settings, victim behaviors, signs and symptoms

+115.32 (b) The Richmond CI reported 42 contractors and 31 volunteers assigned throughout the department.
+The level of training received is based on the services they provide and the level of contact they have with offenders.
+A level one of threatening behaviors, how to avoid inappropriate relationships, communication and understanding the linguistic, ethnic, or cultural differences, and how to report sexual abuse to outside authorities.
 The volunteers and contractors are required to complete a written test and the auditor verified this process throughout the on-site review.

-115.32 (b) The Marion CI reported 12 contractors and 0 volunteers assigned throughout the department.
-The level of training received is based on the services they provide and the level of contact they have with Offenders.
-A level one contractor or volunteer, which spends at least five hours a week with an Offender, would receive the same training as the staff.
+contractor or volunteer, which spends at least five hours a week with an offender, would receive the same training as the staff.
 Each contractor and volunteer must complete an application and a background check is completed.
 The application consists of the following information: personal information, current employment information, personal identification information, education, emergency contacts, criminal history, and previous institutional experience.
 Each volunteer and contractor are screened through the North Carolina Crime Information Network and the National Crime Information Center.
 All volunteers and contractors complete a screening process, and a badge identification system is conducted that authorizes the volunteer or contractor access to the facility.

-115.32 (c) The auditor spoke with 1 contract staff and 0 volunteers that provided information relating to the training received, handbook notifications, and background questionnaires due to the restrictions associated with COVID-19.
-No volunteer staff were on-site and telephone conversations could not be arranged.
-The facility volunteer coordinator provided documentation indicating all volunteers have received the PREA pamphlet and signed the notification indicating the volunteer understands the training received in either 2019 or 2020.
+115.32 (c) The auditor spoke with 1 contract staff and 1 volunteer that provided information relating to the training received, handbook notifications, and background questionnaires.
+Due to the restrictions associated with COVID-19, no volunteer staff were on-site and telephone conversations were arranged.
 No volunteer training has been conducted since 2020 due to COVID-19 and all volunteers are required to receive the training prior to having authorization to enter the facility.